inaminam/refactoring-golf/README.md

 * Up to 40,000 is taxed at 20%
 * Above 40,000 is taxed at 40%

-Each version is a refactoring of the previous version.
-Sticking with the golf metaphor, each version is called a "hole".
+**Each version is a refactoring of the previous version.**
+Sticking with the golf metaphor, going from one version to the next is called a "hole". i.e. **Hole1 is `payroll.hole01.Payslip` -> `payroll.hole02.Payslip`**

-Your goal is to refactor from each _hole_ to the next safely and efficiently, using the features of the IDE with as few "strokes" as possible, where a _stroke_ is an action that changes the code.
+Your goal is to refactor from one state of the code to the next state safely and efficiently, using the features of the IDE with as few "strokes" as possible, where a _stroke_ is an action that changes the code.
 Every stroke costs you points.